 Churning the ice cream base in an ice cream maker

 Once the ice cream has started to thicken up you can add mix-ins like chocolate chunks, nuts, or sprinkles.
-If you want to swirl in anything like caramel sauce or fudge sauce then I suggest doing that after the ice cream has churned and been transferred out of the machine.
-I just pour the sauce over top and swirl it in with a butter knife.
+If you want to swirl in something like a caramel sauce or fudge sauce, swirl it in by hand after the ice cream has churned.
+Pour the sauce over top and swirl it in with a butter knife.

 Various flavors of ice cream in waffle cones